paco-valdez/TablePy/README.md

 TablePy
 ===========
 _____________
-A Data Structure for Maintaing Tabular Data in Memory.
+A Data Structure for handling Tabular Data in Memory.
 _____________

 The table is implemented as a list of dicts, it also have value